 Mental Health and Wellbeing Support at West Lakes Academy

 Maintaining every day, regular routines wherever possible, such as, attending school and lessons whilst working towards managing mental health is key.
 The academy offers a range of services to help students develop positive mental health and wellbeing and support those experiencing mental health issues.
-The pastoral team support positive mental health and wellbeing across the academy and we have our own Resilience Lab initiative, which is led by students to support students.
-A number of our staff are trained in Youth Mental Health and First Aid.
+The pastoral team support positive mental health and wellbeing across the academy and a number of our staff are trained in youth mental health and first aid.

 To clarify, support is available from a number of areas within the academy: